Leadership for Sustainability M.P.S.

 The written comprehensive exam will take place during the second year of the MLS Program.
 The exam will require students to demonstrate competency in the MLS programmatic learning outcomes.
 Each student’s comprehensive exam will be administered and assessed by a team of MLS faculty members and professional affiliates.

-Requirements for Advancement to Candidacy for the Degree of Master of Science
+Requirements for Advancement to Candidacy for the Degree of Master of Professional Studies

 - Completion of the thirty (30) academic credit sequence described above

 - Completion of the Capstone Project and Comprehensive Exam

 - Presentation at the annual Leadership for Sustainability Summit